Breakfast Optimist Club names Officer of the Year and Top Cop

 He made several arrests for gun crimes, unlawful use of a weapon and armed violence.

-Parmenter also was awarded the Life Saving Award for his actions on March 15, 2021 when he saved the life of a citizen inside a burning house fire.
+Parmenter also was awarded the Life Saving Award for his actions on March 15, 2021, when he saved the life of a citizen inside a burning house.

 Parmenter also was named Top Cop for 2021.